Docker Hands-on training#

 LABEL image.author.email="your@email.here"

-RUN apt-get update && apt-get install -y curl
+RUN apt-get update && apt-get install -y curl cowsay

 ENV PATH=$PATH:/usr/games/

-When you have a dockerfile, you can build it to a docker image with the build command using the following syntax:
+When you have a Dockerfile, you can build it to a docker image with the build command using the following syntax: docker build --tag <my-image-name:my-optional-image-tag> <my-location-path>, where --tag is equivalent to -t and <my-location-path> can be referenced with .

-Say you have identified a container that you want to run with your scrip, but a key piece of software is missing.
-We can modify the container by adding some lines ot code to the Dockerfile which is used to generate the docker image used to spin up the docker container which we will use.
+We can modify the container by adding some lines of code to the Dockerfile, which is used to generate the docker image.
+Remember that this is the image that we used to spin up the docker container that we will use.

 Not all tools needed can be installed with apt-get and we may need to download from a particular URL, luckily we know how to make an image with curl installed.